 Intelligence, Temperament and Personality Traits of the French Bulldog

-These dogs really like to take things slow.
+These dogs like to take things slow.
 It is after all the French tradition that bred them.

 They can be intelligent and can be talk and trained to do quite a few tricks, but it requires patience and dedication to do so.